backdrop-contrib/elysia_cron/INSTALL.md

 That's all, now you can go the the cron administration page to configure your tasks.
-(NOTE: In D7, having a system crontab defined, you can set the "Run cron on visitor's requests, every" setting to "Never")
+(NOTE: In Backdrop, having a system crontab defined, you can set the "Run cron on visitor's requests, every" setting to "Never")

 By default elysia_cron will run all standard cron jobs sequentially (in a